 Optimizing the Usability of Online Forms

 Forms are the gatekeepers of the internet.
 They are often filled out as a starting point for one’s journey – such as signing up for an account.
-They are also filled out in order to get to one’s account – such as login forms.
+They are also filled out in order to get to one’s account – such as login forms and pages.
 Do you ever wonder that when you compose a tweet or email you are technically filling out a form?
 They are everywhere and they are underrated.
 Form optimization is key when you want to improve conversions.

 Here, we’ll discuss some tips to help improve and optimize forms.

 Keep it Simple, Stupid

 The best thing you can do when creating a form is to keep it as simple as possible.
 (This almost goes without saying.)

 Make sure you are only asking users for information you actually need.
 If it’s not necessary, don’t bother asking.
 This makes the life of a user much easier, which is what you want.